Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

 \subsection{Cyclic and modular endomorphism operads}

-Having defined non-degenerate symmetric pairings, we are now in a position to define cyclic and modular endomorphism operads: For a symmetric pairing $\kappa : X \otimes X \to I$ on an object $X$ in a symmetric monoidal bicategory $\cat{M}$ and a corolla $T$, we set where we denote by $X^{\otimes \Legs (T)}$ the unordered monoidal product.
-After choosing an order for $\Legs(T)$, it is equivalent to $X^{\otimes |\Legs(T)|}$, but the unordered monoidal product has the advantage that it can be defined \emph{without choosing an order}.
-The formal definition uses that $\cat{M}$ is symmetric monoidal and can be given as follows: Let $\cat{L}$ be the category whose objects are orders of the set $\Legs(T)$ and whose morphisms are bijections compatible with the orders.
+Having defined non-degenerate symmetric pairings, we are now in a position to define cyclic and modular endomorphism operads: As a first step, let us define for a corolla $T\in \Graphs$ and an object $X\in\cat{M}$ in a symmetric monoidal bicategory $\cat{M}$ the \emph{unordered monoidal product} $X^{\otimes \Legs (T)}$ (we could make this definition for any finite set instead of the set $\Legs(T)$ of legs of $T$).
+The definition uses that $\cat{M}$ is symmetric monoidal and can be given as follows: Let $\cat{L}$ be the category whose objects are orders of the set $\Legs(T)$ and whose morphisms are bijections compatible with the orders.
 Consider the natural functor $\cat{L}\longrightarrow \cat{M}$ sending an object $\{\ell_1<\ell_2<\dots < \ell_n\}$ to $\otimes_{j=1}^n X$ and a morphism to the corresponding permutation of tensor factors.
 We define $X^{\otimes \Legs(T)}$ as the 2-colimit of this functor.
+After choosing an order for $\Legs(T)$, the unordered monoidal product is equivalent to $X^{\otimes |\Legs(T)|}$, but the unordered monoidal product has the advantage that it can be defined \emph{without choosing an order}.